(All fields required)

 studies replicative senescence or cellular aging, believed to be a tumor suppressor mechanism by which normal cells limit cell proliferation to prevent genome instability and cancer.
 The long-term goal of our research program is to examine telomere disruption signaling to DNA damage pathway and senescence.
 We are also developing a combination therapy that includes telomere disruption to improve the outcome for children with brain tumors.

-Maryam Fouladi, MD, MSc Medical Director, Neuro-Oncology Program
+Maryam Fouladi, MD, MSc, FRCPC Medical Director, Neuro-Oncology Program

 Medical Director, Neuro-Oncology Program